Social learning moderates the tradeoffs between efficiency, stability, and equity in group foraging: Acknowledgements

-\firstword is a critical behavior for mobile foragers, such as albatrosses \cite{viswanathan1996levy}, marine predators \cite{sims2008scaling,sims2012levy}, and hunter-gatherers \cite{raichlen2014evidence,venkataraman2017hunter,pacheco2019nahua}, who must secure random and often sparsely distributed food resources in complex environments.
-Active search mode demands substantial allocation of limited energy budget and increases exposure to predators and environmental hazards.
-These challenges underscore the need for efficient search strategies that balance energy expenditure with resource acquisition.
+Efficient resource acquisition is a critical challenge for mobile foragers—including albatrosses \cite{viswanathan1996levy}, marine predators \cite{sims2008scaling,sims2012levy}, and human hunter-gatherers \cite{raichlen2014evidence,venkataraman2017hunter,pacheco2019nahua}—who must locate spatially sparse and unpredictable food while expending limited energy and avoiding hazards.
+These constraints motivate strategies that balance wide-ranging exploration with localized exploitation.